MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 [This article is pre-release documentation and is subject to change.]

 Copilot in Power Automate is a revolutionary paradigm shift in creating automations.
-With this change, makers are empowered to create complex automations with simple natural language.
-The existing **Describe it to design it** feature allows you to create a flow from natural language.
-Copilot in Power Automate takes this experience a step further.
-Copilot does more than help you to create flows with natural language in a more intelligent way.
-It stays with you on your entire automation journey.
-Think of copilot as your smart flow assistant.
+With this change, you can create complex automations by simply describing what you want to build in a chatbot like experience.
+Copilot does more than help you to create flows with natural language in a proactive, multi-turn experience.
+Your flow creation journey is powered by Copilot right from the beginning (**Home** page) until you save and test your flow, and ensure the flow is providing value.

 > [!IMPORTANT]
 >